TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part1-BlazorWASM/030 Update Todo logic.md

 * Check that there is an existing Todo to update
 * Validate the data, but modifying the existing `ValidateTodo` to take another type of argument.
 * Hand over the Todo to the Data Access layer, through the ITodoDao interface.

+This tutorial will ignore most of the business rules.
+That kind of logic is not in focus here.
+But the reader is encouraged to implement various rules themself.

 <details>
 <summary>hint</summary>